portlandcodeschool/frontend-freelancer/code_challenge_02/code_challenge_02_instructions.md

 5. Make `<nav>` 30% wide and float it to the left using the appropriate CSS rules (look them up: "width", "min-width", "max-width" and "float").
 6. Make the articles section 70% wide.
 Float it to the left also, so it snugs up against `<nav>`.
 7. Make sure there's lots of negative space between the nav panel and the main content panel.
+8. As you make your changes, [validate your code](http://jigsaw.w3.org/css-validator/) to catch any errors

 While you are playing with your new sections and divs, keep this in mind:

-* You can set the background color to your divs as you work so they are easier to see
+* You can set the magin and background color of your divs to something bright and garish as you work so they are easier to see

 * Use Chrome Developer Tools to adjust the properties until you like them, then edit the CSS files with the resulting values.